ooples/pine_script_docs/source/faq/Times_dates_sessions.rst

-How can I plot a value starting n months/years back?
+How can I plot a value starting X months/years back?
 ----------------------------------------------------